Skip to the main content

 Human Resources Management

-• Perform employee and contractor performance evaluations
+• Evaluate and document employee and contractor performance

-• Document compliance with all applicable health requirements (for example, tuberculosis, hepatitis B virus, or drug screening required by state law)
+• Document compliance with all applicable health requirements (for example, tuberculosis, hepatitis B virus, or drug screening as required by state law)

 • Document contractor compliance and accreditation for contractual relationships

-• Include job description educational requirements
+• Include educational requirements in job descriptions

-• Perform state-required background checks
+• Perform state-required background checks for applicable personnel

 Note: Get more information on vehicle regulations at Transportation.gov.
 DMEPOS suppliers must comply with local business licenses, fire codes, and transportation regulations.
 Contact your local agency or administration for information.